Liimurr/notes/doc/UE.Repair-Core Redirects.rst

    2. THEN Refresh all blueprint nodes using ``RefeshAllNodes`` plugin (this works on Blueprints only)

-2. Find all in0stanced assets that failed to update (Some assets may need a second try, or even an editor restart and another try)
+2. Find all instanced assets that failed to update (Some assets may need a second try, or even an editor restart and another try)

    1. Search Everywhere In VSCode